 - (b) Except for financial instruments with active markets, the fair value of other financial instruments is measured by using valuation techniques or by reference to counterparty quotes.
 The fair value of financial instruments measured by using valuation techniques can be referred to current fair value of instruments with similar terms and characteristics in substance, discounted cash flow method or other valuation methods, including calculated by applying model using market information available at the consolidated balance sheet date. - (c) When assessing non-standard and low-complexity financial instruments, for example, debt instruments without active market, interest rate swap contracts, foreign exchange swap contracts and options, the Group adopts valuation technique that is widely used by market participants.
-The inputs used in the valuation method to measure these financial instruments are normally observable in the market. - (d) Forward foreign exchange contracts are usually valued based on the current forward exchange rate. - E. For the six-month periods ended June 30, 2020 and 2019, there was no transfer between Level 1 and Level 2. - F. The following chart is the movement of Level 3 for the six-month periods ended June 30, 2020 and 2019:
+The inputs used in the valuation method to measure these financial instruments are normally observable in the market. - (d) Forward foreign exchange contracts are usually valued based on the current forward exchange rate. - E. For the six-month periods ended June 30, 2021 and 2020, there was no transfer between Level 1 and Level 2. - F. The following chart is the movement of Level 3 for the six-month periods ended June 30, 2021 and 2020:

-For the six-month pe eriods ended June 30,
+For the six-month periods ended June 30,

-2020 2019
+2021 2020

-Equi ty instrument] Equity instrument
+Equi ity instrument Ec Equity instrument

-At January 1 \$ 143,458 \$ 200,046
+At January 1 \$ 119,955 \$ 143,458

 Gain recognised in other comprehensive

-income 10,017 34,078
+income 65,248 10,017

-At June 30 \$ 153,475 \$ 234,124
+At June 30 \$ 185,203 \$ 153,475